 Advanced Placement.
 Students who have taken an advanced placement course of the College Entrance Examination Board (CEEB) in their secondary school and who have taken an Advanced Placement Examination of CEEB may receive university credit.
-See page 36.
+See pages 53 and 71.

 ALCP.
 The American Language and Culture Program (ALCP) features an intensive, noncredit course of study designed for adult international students who desire to become proficient in English as a second language.
-See pages 36 and
+See pages 52 and 400.